What are Labels and their basis?

 If the Label of a Transaction has not been detected automatically, it can be applied manually.

-Deposits and Withdrawals Transactions that have not yet been labeled are always marked as "Unlabeled" and can be found specifically using the Filter "Issue: Unlabeled Incoming/Outgoing" as shown in the image below.
+Deposits and Withdrawals Transactions that have not yet been labeled are always marked as "Unlabeled" and can be found specifically using the Filter "Tips: Unlabeled Incoming/Outgoing" as shown in the image below.

 If you search for "Unlabeled" we recommend using the filter "Asset Type" as well.